annar2003/Life-Insurance-Pricing-Model-/README.md

 **Finding:** A/E ratios were consistently above 1.0 across all age groups, indicating the 2015 VBT underestimated mortality for this study period.
 The gap widens significantly at ages 60+, likely reflecting mortality improvement trends — people are living longer today than during the 2003–2013 observation period.

 ### Step 2 — Premium Pricing Model
-Applied the **actuarial equivalence principle**: the gross premium is the value that equates the present value of expected premiums to the present value of expected death claims, loaded for expenses and profit.
+Applied the actuarial equivalence principle: the gross premium is the value that equates the present value of expected premiums to the present value of expected death claims, loaded for expenses and profit.

 Model components:
 - Survivor projection accounting for mortality (actual qx) and lapse rates (3% annually)